huggingface/blog/rwkv.md

 2. Traditional RNN models cannot be parallelized when training.
 RWKV is similar to a “linearized GPT” and it trains faster than GPT.

-By combining both these advantages into a single architecture, the hope is that RWKV can grow to become more than the sum of its parts.
+By combining both advantages into a single architecture, the hope is that RWKV can grow to become more than the sum of its parts.

 ### RWKV attention formulation